hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_red.md

 * Again... what is your real life usage example? @rebolek mentioned _bloom filter_, but to be honest, I don't think that it is something what should be implemented in a higher level.

 [15:03:02](#jsczjC5w-ZPHJBqC_WXM_xhf1YTL3N0dh9x53NrdLps) <hiiamboris (NOT THIS ONE)>:
 TBH the idea came up when I considered mapping attributes (like bold) to text.
 But it would be PITA to work with it, so I then considered vectors.
 But my benchmarks have shown that find on 1M vector takes ~8ms, so I dropped this idea right there.
-So no real life usage example Ì†ΩÌ∏â
+So no real life usage example üòâ

 [15:03:40](#aRxtqVTkj3vs0rY4LRvDoaUSCaToFAmWuJWxIewmfWE) <Oldes (@oldes-556aec4015522ed4b3e131da:gitter.im)>:
 * Again... what is your real life usage example? @rebolek mentioned _bloom filter_, but to be honest, I don't think that it is something what should be implemented in a higher level.